chostudio/chostudio/README.md

 ### Hi I'm Chris!
-I'm a computer science student & aspiring developer! 👋
+I'm a CS student & aspiring developer! 👋

 - 🌱 I’m currently learning how to code a video game
 - ⚡ Fun fact: I like to create 3D art in my spare time